A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 Increased warmth in the inflamed area: The affected area may feel warmer than the surrounding skin, indicating active inflammation.

-- Changes in nail color or structure: Discoloration or changes in the structure of the nail may indicate an advanced infection or other nail disease.
+- Changes in nail color or texture: Discoloration or changes in the structure of the nail may indicate an advanced infection or other nail disease.

 These symptoms may occur individually or in combination and should be considered warning signs of a possible infection.

-Early treatment can help prevent the spread of infection and speed healing.
+Early treatment can help prevent the spread of infection and speed up healing.

 All causes of inflammation at a glance

-There are several causes of nail infections, and understanding these factors is crucial to effectively preventing and treating them.
+There are various causes of nail infections, and understanding these factors is crucial to effectively preventing and treating them.

-Nail infections are often caused by injuries , for example by cutting the nails too short or by improper nail care .
+Nail infections often occur as a result of injuries , for example cutting the nails too short or improper nail care .

 Ingrown nails can also cause inflammation.
 Another important cause is poor hygiene , which increases the risk of bacterial or fungal infections.

-Regular and careful cleaning of hands and nails is therefore essential to minimize the risk of nail infections.
+Regular and careful cleaning of hands and nails is therefore essential to minimize the risk of nail inflammation.

-Treatment for paronychia , also known as paronychia, varies depending on the severity of symptoms.
+Treatment for paronychia , also known as paronychia, varies depending on the severity of the symptoms.

 Surgical treatment